 Hello and welcome to my blog.

 Long story short, I’ve been a police officer since I was 20.
 I was in my 18th year of operational duties when I was diagnosed with post-traumatic stress disorder (PTSD) and depression.

-PTSD is one of many occupational hazards faced by police and other emergency service workers.
+PTSD is a very real hazard faced by police and other emergency service workers.
 With police in particular, there is still a very real stigma attached to PTSD and affected officers may be reluctant to seek help.
 This is something that needs to be turned on its head.

 When I was first diagnosed, I wanted to read as much as I could about PTSD, but most of the stuff that was out there was clinical and/or military-based.
 I couldn’t really find anything biographical.
 I think it would’ve helped me to know that a lot of what I was going through wasn’t so abnormal.